 Chinese Minister of Industry and Information Technology Li Lecheng Photo: VCG

-Li made the remarks when giving an interview after the opening meeting of the fourth session of the 14th National People's Congress (NPC) at the Great Hall of the People in Beijing, capital of China, on Wednesday.
+Li made the remarks when giving an interview after the opening meeting of the fourth session of the 14th National People's Congress (NPC) at the Great Hall of the People in Beijing on Wednesday.

-Li said China possesses a comprehensive industrial system, a large pool of innovation talent and a continuously improving innovation ecosystem.
-"We are confident and firmly believe that more world-class intelligent products will be produced on this fertile ground," the minister said.
+The minister said that China possesses a comprehensive industrial system, a large pool of innovation talent and a continuously improving innovation ecosystem.
+"We are confident and believe that more world-class intelligent products will be produced on this fertile ground," he said.

-China boats an industrial system with complete range of sectors ranking first globally, and production and sales of new-energy vehicles reached new highs and have ranked first in the world for 11 consecutive years, Li said.
-Investment in emerging sectors such as aerospace equipment and manufacturing equipment recorded double-digit growth, and the added value of high-tech manufacturing accounted for 36.8 percent and 17.1 percent respectively of total industrial added value, according to the minister.
+China has the world's most complete industrial system and has led the globe in new-energy vehicles production and sales for 11 consecutive years, Li said.
+In 2025, investment in emerging sectors such as aerospace equipment and manufacturing equipment recorded double-digit growth, and the added value of high-tech manufacturing accounted for 36.8 percent and 17.1 percent respectively of total industrial added value, according to the minister.

 Global Times